Typical employee annual leave entitlements in the UK

 First published on Thursday, June 4, 2020

-As an employer in the UK, you must provide your employees with paid holiday—meaning you're legally required to give them paid time off work.
+As an employer in the UK, you are legally required to provide your employees paid time off work.
+This is known as statutory holiday entitlement.

 While you're obligated to provide your employees with the legal minimum of paid holiday within a year's holiday allowance, there's no law stopping you from offering more holiday entitlement.